Key Elements of an LLC Operating Agreement

 Recommended Service

-Do I Need an Operating Agreement?
+Do I Need an Operating Agreement For My LLC

-LLCs in California, Delaware, Maine, Missouri, Nebraska, and New York are legally required to have an Operating Agreement.
-Whenever your LLC faces a major change, such as bringing on a new owner or expanding its services, having an Operating Agreement in place can prove helpful.
 Even if you don’t experience any major changes in the business, take a look at the agreement every year to see if it continues to reflect the needs of your company and its members.

 Why is an Operating Agreement Important?

 While you don’t need to file your Operating Agreement with your state, that doesn’t mean you should skip this step.
 If you don’t have this document in place and something happens to you or another member of your LLC, it’s possible that the state could step in to settle any disputes.
-It’s better to outline your LLC’s operating procedures from the beginning to prevent future issues among members.

 What if an LLC Has No Operating Agreement?

-Also, a member may face significant internal issues with another LLC member.
-If LLC members don’t consult an attorney during the LLC formation process and never create an Operating Agreement, they usually must pay substantial sums of money to litigate issues they could have prevented with a well-written Operating Agreement.
-An Operating Agreement helps LLC members avoid costly legal troubles and, ultimately, protect themselves.
+Additionally, LLC members that don’t consult an attorney during the LLC formation process and never create an operating agreement are usually required to pay substantial sums of money to litigate issues they could have prevented with a well-written operating agreement.

-What Happens After Completing an Operating Agreement?
+Next Steps After Completing an Operating Agreement

 Get an EIN